 The World Fastest Foiling Yachts

 The F50s are the World’s fastest foiling catamarans.
 “F” stands for foiling.
 “50” indicates the length of the catamaran – 50 feet.
 But it’s not just the foiling and the size of these boats that is impressive.
 It’s how fast they will go.
-The F50 engineers predict the boats will break the”50-knot barrier” (the sailing world’s equivalent to the sound barrier.
-But it’s not just the name of these boats that makes them fast – it’s the design.
+The F50 engineers predict the boats will break the”50-knot barrier” – the sailing world’s equivalent to the sound barrier.

 The core components of the SailGP F50s were sourced from the catamarans sailed in the 2017 America’s Cup.
 Post racing in Bermuda, the AC50 hulls and wingsails were stripped.
-After 100,000 hours of work they were put back together, transformed into completely different boats.
+After 100,000 hours of work they were put back together and transformed into completely different boats.
 The new cats are incredibly light for their size.
-Each boat has two sets of interchangeable light-air and heavy-air foils, rudders, and wingsails, making them prone to foiling and speed in any wind conditions.
+Each boat has two sets of interchangeable light-air and heavy-air foils, rudders, and wingsails, making them prone to foiling and top speeds in any wind condition.

-One Design Yacht Racing Puts Sailing Skills to the Test
+One Design Yacht Racing Puts Traditional Sailing Skills to the Test

 SailGP levels the playing field for each competing nation by computerizing many of the components involved in sailing the yacht.
 Each boat is identical bringing the skill of the sailors on the boat to the forefront of the sailing arena.
-Each crew has 5 sailors, pared down from the 6 allowed on the 2017 America’s Cup teams.
-More One-Design Rules include:
+Wind and water conditions, boat speed and other data are constantly streamed back to the shore team to analyze and compare during and after races.
+Each SailGP team is made up of approximately 100 people with 5 core crew – professional sailors.
+The AC50s were allowed 6 professional sailors onboard during races.
+More One-Design Rules for SailGP yachts include: